alexandrerosseto/spring-boot-mongodb/README.md

 It is an API that registers Users who can be authors of posts or/and comments of posts.

+## Author

+* **Alexandre Antonio Lana Rosseto** - *Initial work* - [spring-boot-mongodb](https://github.com/alexandrerosseto/spring-boot-mongodb) - [LinkedIn](https://www.linkedin.com/in/alexandrerosseto)

+## License

+This project is free to use and it was designed for demonstration purposes.

+## Acknowledgments

+This project was designed to demonstrate the use of:

+* Use of Spring Boot libraries
+* Lambda applications
+* Knowledge of Exceptions hierarchy and inheritance
+* Application of custom exceptions
+* MVC with DTO standard
+* Use of NoSQL database - MongoDB
+* REGEX application
+* Dependency injection to address the impedance between the relational structure and the database

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.